boltops-tools/ufo/docs/_docs/variables.md

 @environment = helper.env_file(".env")
 ```

-You can now use @image in your `ufo/templates/main.json.erb` without having to explicitly declaring them in the `ufo/task_definitions.rb` file.
+You can now use `@image` in your `.ufo/templates/main.json.erb` without having to explicitly declaring them in the `.ufo/task_definitions.rb` file.
 Variables are automatically made available to all templates and the `task_definition.rb` file also.

 ### Layering

 Shared variables also support a concept called layering.
 The `variables/base.rb` file is treated specially and will always be evaluated.
 Additionally, ufo will also evaluate the `variables/[UFO_ENV].rb` according to what UFO_ENV's value is.
 Thanks to layering, you can easily override variables to suit different environments like `production` or `development`.
 For example:

-`ufo/variables/base.rb`:
+`.ufo/variables/base.rb`:

 ```ruby
 @image = helper.full_image_name # includes the git sha tongueroo/hi:ufo-[sha].